mark-hahn/jsw/README.md

 - JSW takes advantage of new ES6 features.
 The syntax `->` is a replacement for `function` while ES6 provides `=>` with no change in JSW.
 The combination of the two matches coffescript.

+- You can easily convert from Coffeescript to JSW by first converting to JS and then to JSW.

+- Coffeescript highlighting works pretty well with JSW (see sample above)

 - An Atom editor extension, coffee-js-translator, is planned that allows opening normal JS, editing in JSW, and saving in the original JS.
 This allows working with others who don't even know about JSW.
 One does not even need to have JSW files.

+### JSW features not in Coffeescript

+  - Most of ES6
+  - Simple continuations that can break anywhere, including strings
+  - Blocks
+  - No hashes require braces

 ### Coffeescript features not in JSW

   - Some ES6 replacements not as complete (e.g. Classes)